Alien vs. Predator Central logo

 Bad Blood Predator

-The Bad Blood Predator type from Predator: Bad Blood
+The Bad Blood Predator rank from Predator: Bad Blood

 Among the ranks of Predators, there exists a group known as the bad bloods.
 These individuals have been shunned by their clans for transgressions and criminal activities.
 Frequently plagued by mental instability, bad blood Predators display a propensity for indiscriminate killing, targeting anything or anyone in their sight.
 Notably, one of these renegades orchestrated the slaughter of clan members, absconded with a spacecraft, and sought refuge on Earth to unleash their hunting prowess in the Pine Barrens.
 An enforcer Predator was dispatched to track down the rogue, only to meet their demise at the hands of the malevolent bad blood.